pford68/Renewable-energy-weather/README.md

+# This repository was forked from https://github.com/hugorcf.
+This repo will remain unchanged from the original.

 # Predicting wind and solar generation from weather data using Machine Learning

 Wind and solar generation from weather data is predicted using a linear regression algorithm and a dataset containing energy production and weather information for Germany during 2016.